-New or amended standards Main amendments to the content Effective date per IASB Amendments to IAS 1 "Classify Liabilities as Current or Non-current" The amendments are to promote consistency in applying the standards by helping companies determine whether debt and other liabilities with an uncertain settlement date should be classified as current (due or potentially due to be settled within one year) or non-current in the balance sheet.
-2023.1.1 The amendments also clarify the classification requirements for debts that may be repaid through convert into equity.
+New, revised or amended standards and interpretations Main amendments Effective date released by the IASB Amendments to IAS 1 "Classify Liabilities as Current or Non-current" The amendments are to promote consistency in applying the standards by helping companies determine whether debt and other liabilities with an uncertain settlement date should be classified as current (due or potentially due to be settled within one year) or non-current in the balance sheet.
+January 1, 2023 The amendments also clarify the classification requirements for debts that may be repaid through conversion into equity.
+Amendments to IAS 12 "Deferred Tax Related to Assets and Liabilities Arising from a Single Transaction" The amendment restricts the scope of the recognition exemption, which is no longer applicable when the original recognition of the transaction results in an equal amount of taxable and deductible temporary differences.
+January 1, 2023